romainsacchi/carculator/docs/index.rst

 Objective
 ---------

-The objective is to produce life cycle inventories in a transparent and comprehensive way, to be further used in prospective life cycle assessment of transportation technologies.
+The objective is to produce life cycle inventories for passenger cars in a transparent and comprehensive way, to be further used in prospective life cycle assessment of transportation technologies.

 How to install this package?
 ----------------------------